-Opening sequence: switch SW1B or SW2B is closed.
+Opening sequence: switch is set to the OPEN position.
 Window latch solenoid SOL1-A and SOL1-B are turned on along with M1 window motor.
 Once the latch is open, proximity switch PROX1 is de-activated, turning sol1-A and SOL1-B off.

-Closing sequence: switch SW1A or SW2A is closed, turning on relay R1which turns on M1 in reverse polarity, closing the window.
-Once the window is closed, PROX1 is activated, turning on sol1-A and SOL1-B in reverse polarity latching the window closed.
+Closing sequence: switch is set to the CLOSE position, turning on relay R1 which turns on M1 in reverse polarity, closing the window.
+Once the window is closed, PROX1 is activated, turning on SOL1-A and SOL1-B in reverse polarity latching the window closed.